 Drug law offence data are the foundation for monitoring drug-related crime and are also a measure of law enforcement activity and drug market dynamics; they may be used to inform policies on the implementation of drug laws and to improve strategies.

-In Spain, the overwhelming majority of drug law offenders are charged with possession-related offences against the Law on the Protection of Citizens’ Security, while the remainder are charged with with cultivation, preparation or manufacturing or illicit trafficking crimes under the Criminal Code.
-In 8 out of 10 cases, charges are associated with cannabis.
+In Spain, the overwhelming majority of drug law offenders are charged with possession-related offences against the Law on the Protection of Citizens’ Security, while the remainder are charged with cultivation, preparation or manufacturing or illicit trafficking crimes under the Criminal Code.
+In 2017, 8 out of 10 charges were associated with cannabis.